Opry Mills

-Opry Mills is a super-regional shopping mall in Nashville, Tennessee, United States.
-The mall was owned by the Mills Corporation and Gaylord Entertainment Company until 2007, when the Mills Corporation was acquired by Simon Property Group.
-It opened on May 12, 2000 on the former site of Opryland Themepark.
+Opry Mills is a super-regional outlet mall in Nashville, Tennessee, United States.
+The mall was developed and operated by Mills Corporation and the Gaylord Entertainment Company (now Ryman Hospitality Properties) until April 2007, when the Mills Corporation was acquired by Simon Property Group.
+It opened on May 11, 2000, on the former site of Opryland Themepark.
 The mall is adjacent to the Grand Ole Opry House and the Gaylord Opryland Resort & Convention Center.
-The anchor stores are Regal Cinemas, Madame Tussauds, Sun & Ski Sports, Off Broadway Shoe Warehouse, Bass Pro Shops, Ralph Lauren, Nike Outlet, H&M, Old Navy, and Dave & Buster's.